A one stop guide to General Paediatric registrar positions in Victoria

 The RCH position is based predominantly at Royal Children's Hospital in Parkville.
 The RCH fellow is expected to provide clinical care at other VPRS sites within the state - supervised outpatient clinics only.

-The Monash position is based predominantly at the Monash Clayton campus
+The Monash position is based at the Monash Children's Hospital Clayton campus

 The Victorian Paediatric Rehabilitation Service (VPRS) provides evidence-based, best practice clinical care to children and adolescents requiring rehabilitation with a variety of conditions including acquired brain injury, cerebral palsy, spinal cord injury, chronic fatigue syndrome, elective musculoskeletal procedures, and other neurological conditions.